z3lx/waifu2x-tensorrt/README.md

 ```
 waifu2x-tensorrt build --model swin_unet/art --scale 4 --noise 3 --batchSize 4 --tileSize 256
 ```
-Depending on the configuration, this process might take a while to complete, and TensorRT might fail if VRAM is insufficient.
+Depending on the configuration, this process might take a couple of minutes to complete, and TensorRT might fail if VRAM is insufficient.

-### Upscaling an image or a video
+### Upscaling an image/video
-To upscale an image or a video, use the render subcommand and specify the upscaling configuration and input files:
+To upscale an image and/or a video, use the render subcommand and specify the upscaling configuration and input files:
 ```
 waifu2x-tensorrt render --model swin_unet/art --scale 4 --noise 3 --batchSize 4 --tileSize 256 --input path/to/file1.png path/to/file2.mp4 path/to/files
 ```